Most fearless animal on Earth!

 - Honey badgers are the only species in the Mellivora genus and are often locally known as ‘ratels.’

-- Ratels can dig a nearly 10-foot-long tunnel into hard earth within 10 minutes with their sharp, strong claws.
+- Using their sharp claws, ratels can dig a nearly 10-foot-long tunnel into hard earth within 10 minutes.

-- “Honey Badger” has become a common nickname for athletes and politicians with reputations for ruthlessness.
+- “Honey Badger” has become a common nickname for athletes and politicians with ruthless reputations.

 |Cape Ratel||South and Southwestern Africa|

 |White-Backed Ratel||West Africa, Southern Morocco, Congo, Gabon, Central African Republic|